webprofusion/certify-docs/docs/guides/licensing.md

 - External audit reports

 The source code for our main product Certify Certificate Manager is available for review at https://github.com/webprofusion/certify

+## Terms of Service
+Our services, licenses and products are subject to our [Terms and Conditions](terms.md).